JeniferBrown/JeniferBrown.github.io/Docs/sage-user-guide.md

 ## Sage Cloud App Modernization

-This is a space for Sage Cloud App Modernization
+This is a space for Sage Cloud App Modernization - best practices information

 **_Roger to provide diagram and words here_**